Could we solve two problems at once by converting end of life tyres into electricity? New Deakin REACH partnership aims to do just that

 Each year in Australia, the equivalent of 48 million tyres reach the end of their life and only 16% of these are domestically recycled.
 Around two thirds of used tyres in Australia end up in landfill, are stockpiled, illegally dumped or have an unknown fate.

-Deakin scientist Professor Abbas Kouzani and his multidisciplinary team will work with CER on a project that will see tyres take on new life using a unique technology to convert tyres into hydrogen, electricity, and other reusable resources.
+Deakin scientist Professor Abbas Kouzani and his multidisciplinary team will work with CERG on a project that will see tyres take on new life using a unique technology to convert tyres into hydrogen, electricity, and other reusable resources.

 The project leverages the team’s success in creating a solar panel recycling plant and capitalises on Deakin’s translational research skillsets and unique research facilities.